mrdude/gosqlite/README.md

 Open supports flags.
 Conn.Exec handles multiple statements (separated by semicolons) properly.
-Conn.Prepare can optionnaly bind as well.
+Conn.Prepare can optionally bind as well.
 Conn.Prepare can reuse already prepared Stmt.
 Conn.Close ensures that all dangling statements are finalized.
 Stmt.Exec is renamed in Stmt.Bind and a new Stmt.Exec method is introduced to bind and step.